0x8h/0x8h/README.md

 # Hi, my name is KT.
 ## I'm 14 years old.
 ### I am a junior high school student who is interested in the Internet and programming.
 There are only a few languages I can do, but I am learning them every day.
-(I use Translation :l)
+(I used Translation :I)
 # About me

 Skills: